ahoys/gpt-discord/README.md

 ## Inviting the bot

 You need to invite the bot onto your server.
-When doing this, make sure you have the following permissions enabled: `bot`, `applications.commands`, `send messages` and `add reactions`.
+When doing this, make sure you have the following scopes/permissions enabled:

+- scope: bot
+- scope: applications.commands
+- permissions: Send Messages
+- permissions: Send Messages in Threads
+- permissions: Read Messages/View Channels

 # FAQ